Skip to content

 • once you enter any state/ subtree, remaining path segments are ordinary file and directory names.

-• /control/pin is a synthetic UTF-8 control file for pin and unpin directives against discovered /ledger/... paths.
+• /control/pin is a synthetic UTF-8 file for pin and unpin directives against discovered /ledger/... paths.

 Programmatic access is typically where teams standardize integrations across multiple services.
 The sections below focus on stable request patterns that are easy to lint, test, and automate.

 Use this catalog as a quick orientation map.
-The two execution endpoints (/interface, /interface/json) are for runtime calls, while the conversion endpoints are for debugging and payload authoring.
+The /interface execution endpoint accepts Scheme or JSON runtime calls via content negotiation, while the conversion endpoints are for debugging and payload authoring.

 EndpointDescription